 The Compensation, Nominating and Governance Committee may engage compensation consultants at the Company's expense.
-In 2022, the Compensation, Nominating and Governance Committee engaged Lyons, Benenson & Company, Inc. to develop an executive compensation peer group and to provide the Committee with guidance regarding the compensation of the Company's executive officers.
+In 2023, the Compensation, Nominating and Governance Committee engaged Lyons, Benenson & Company Inc. to provide the Committee with guidance regarding the compensation of the Company's executive officers.